Soester10/HandJustsu/README.md

 # HandJutsu (NYU-CSGY6953-DL-Project)

 ## Description
 This project aims to classify hand gestures into meaningful words, to help understand and interpret sign language.
+The goal is to develop a deep learning model capable of detecting sign language gestures and translating them into text.
+Sign language serves as a vital means of communication for individuals with speech and/or hearing impairments, making accurate sign language detection systems essential for facilitating understanding and effective communication.
+Despite the challenges posed by the complexity and variability of continuous hand and finger motions, this project aims to bridge the gap by leveraging state-of-the-art computer vision models to accurately translate sequences of gestures into meaningful text.
+By achieving accurate and reliable sign language detection, this project aims to enhance inclusivity and communication accessibility for individuals with speech and/or hearing impairments.
+To achieve our goal, we have used the WLASL dataset from [kaggle](https://www.kaggle.com/datasets/risangbaskoro/wlasl-processed).

 ## Setup (Ideally use Python 3.8 +)
 Setup virtual env